SolitworkAS/sw-afc-public-infra/README.md

-# sw-afc-public-infra

 # 1. Deployment

 ## 1.1 Pre-requisites

 Ensure you have the following pre-requisites in place:

-- An Azure container registry containing the necessary applications.
 - Azure credentials, including a username and password for the container registry.
-- Values for credentials, such as the initial user, database password, application version to deploy, and SMTP values for user management (refer to `terraform.tfvars`).
+- Values for credentials, such as the initial user, database password, application version to deploy, and SMTP values for user management.
+- An Azure Tenant

 ## 1.2 Requirements